CrawlJobs Logo

 Save Icon

-Join Archer in San Jose to advance sustainable air mobility as a Senior Landing Gear Engineer.
-You will own the design, analysis, and certification of landing gear and brake systems for our all-electric aircraft.
-The role requires 5+ years in mechanical/aerospace design, CAD, FEA, and kinematic a...
+Join Archer in San Jose to design the future of sustainable air mobility.
+As a Senior Landing Gear System Design Engineer, you will own the technical direction for landing gear and brake systems.
+Utilize your expertise in CAD, FEA, and kinematic analysis to drive design, testing, and certificatio...

 Location Icon